Instant Runoff Voting and the Reinforcement Paradox: Empirical Results

 \subsection{Results}

-Table \ref{empirical_results} provides the results for elections having three candidates in the original election and for all 352 elections.
+Table \ref{empirical_results} provides the results for elections having three candidates in the original election and for all 416 elections.
 We use the same abbreviations RU and PL as in Section \ref{models_section}.
 The first row indicates the number and percentage of elections exhibiting one or more paradoxes among the three-candidate elections.
-For example, of the 115 elections which originally contained three candidates, 17 of them (14.8\%) exhibit a reinforcement paradox.
+For example, of the 132 elections which originally contained three candidates, 19 of them (14.4\%) exhibit a reinforcement paradox.
 The second row indicates the same information but for all the elections including the reduced elections.
 The third and fourth rows indicate the percentage of elections that exhibit the given type of paradox, conditioned on the absence of a majority candidate.

 Unlike the simulated elections in Section \ref{models_section}, all the elections in the database that demonstrate a plurality loser paradox also demonstrates a runner-up paradox.
 (Note that the two rightmost columns of Table \ref{empirical_results} are identical.)
-This is because in real elections runner-up candidates tend to be much stronger than plurality loser candidates.
+The most likely explanation is that in real elections runner-up candidates tend to be much stronger than plurality losers.

 In Section \ref{threshold_results}, we showed in Proposition \ref{threshold_results} that if an election demonstrates a runner-up reinforcement paradox then the runner-up could receive as little as 25\% of the first-place votes and the plurality loser could receive an arbitrarily small percentage of the first-place votes.
 Similarly, if an election demonstrates a plurality loser paradox then the plurality loser can receive as little as 25\% of the first-place votes.
 How close to these minima do we come in real-world elections?
 The lowest percentage of first-place support earned by the plurality loser in an election which demonstrated a reinforcement paradox is 3.6\%, which occurred in the 2023 city council ward 7 election in Minneapolis.
 Table \ref{Minn_Ward7_profile} shows the preference profile for this election, which originally contained three (not write-in) candidates; that is, the profile displayed is not obtained from eliminating previous official candidates.
 The three candidates were Cashman ($C$), Graham ($G$), and Foxworth ($F$).
 Foxworth earns only 280 (3.6\%) first-place votes of the 7969 ballots cast, yet the runner-up inequalities in Condition (2) of Proposition \ref{partial_cond} are satisfied.